-Log in to laser cutter computer with any log in and turn on the laser cutter.
+Log in to laser cutter computer with any login and turn on the laser cutter.

 Place piece of wood you want to cut into the bed.

-Adjust bed height with the up and down arrows on the right of the machine such that the laser level measure is at first divot.
+Adjust bed height with the up and down arrows on the right of the machine such that the laser level measure is at first divot of the calibration tool (tool is stuck to laser with a magnet, has a black base and white stem with divots).

 In the laser cutter menu, choose the file “UHandTEXAS3color4x4.pdf”.
 This one should be saved and should be colored black, red, and green for 3 different cut types.

-Adjust the amount of Texas shaped being cut by pressing the button on the left hand that has 4 circles and adjusting quantity to 1 and 1 in each column.
+Adjust the amount of Texas shapes being cut by pressing the button on the left hand that has 4 circles and adjusting quantity to 1 and 1 in each column.

 Other